Sequential Rank and Preference Learning with the Bayesian Mallows Model: Simulation Experiments

 \subsection{Top-$k$ Rankings}

 We next considered the case in which users provide top-3 rankings of $m=10$ items.
 As in Section \ref{sec:CompleteRankingSimulations}, the users were assumed to arrive sequentially, one at each timepoint.
-A total of 30 random datasets were simulated, with $N=200$ users, scale parameter $\alpha=0.3$, and footrule distance.
+A total of 80 random datasets were simulated, with $N=200$ users, scale parameter $\alpha=0.3$, and footrule distance.
 Since each user had only ranked three out of ten items, the particle filter in Algorithm \ref{alg:BasicParticleFilter} now had to be run to integrate over the remaining seven items for each user.
-The total number of particles was set to $R=3000$ which were processed separately on eight cores and combined using \eqref{eq:CombineParallel}.
+The total number of particles was set to $R=3000$ which were processed in parallel on 20 cores and combined using \eqref{eq:CombineParallel}.
 The resampling threshold was $A=R/2$ and the threshold for particle filter doubling was set to an average acceptance rate $B=0.2$ in the rejuvenation step.
 The initial number of particle filters per core was set to $S=20$.
 Both uniform and pseudolikelihood proposals were used.
+Simulations reported in this Section, as well as Sections \ref{sec:PairwisePreferences} and \ref{sec:Mixtures}, were run on the high performance computing cluster Fox provided by the University of Oslo.

 Table \ref{tab:new_users_topk} shows simulation results after the final timepoint.
-The third column shows that the final estimate of $\alpha$ was close to the true value for all algorithm settings.
-With uniform latent rank proposal, systematic resampling gave slightly lower posterior mean distance to the true modal ranking $\bm{\rho}$ than the other alternatives.
-Overall, pseudolikelihood proposal gave posterior means of $\bm{\rho}$ closer to the true ranking.
-Processing a single dataset on eight cores took about 12 minutes when using uniform proposal, and between 10 and 100 times more with pseudolikelihood proposal.\footnote{Due to the longer computing time, the models with pseudolikelihood proposal were run on the Fox computing cluster, while the models with uniform proposal were run on the MacBook Pro.
-Thus, the computing times are not exactly comparable.} Hence, the increase in accuracy of $\bm{\rho}$ has a cost in terms of computational demand.
+The third column shows that the final estimate of $\alpha$ was close to the true value in all cases.
+With pseudolikelihood proposal, residual resampling gave the lowest posterior mean distance to the true ranking.
+With both proposals, systematic resampling gave the highest posterior mean distance to the true ranking.
+Overall, the performance of uniform and pseudolikelihood proposal seems comparable.
+Processing a single dataset on eight cores took on average between 14.4 and 17.2 minutes when using uniform proposal, and between 158.1 and 167.1 minutes with pseudolikelihood proposal.
+In contrast, obtaining 10,000 posterior draws using batch estimation with MCMC took on average five seconds.